 - Water parameters are something many might overlook when it comes to moss.
 Moss thrives in ph between 5.0 and 6.0… A healthy mossarium will need to be acidic in order for moss to absorb the necessary nutrients.

 - Low indirect lighting or LEDs set to low will be the best-case scenario to mimic what it looks for in nature.
 Remember that moss grows in shaded areas in the wild.
-Direct sun or too much lighting will result in the moss burning and potentially dry out.
+Direct sun or too much lighting will result in the moss burning and potentially drying out.

 - Humidity and airflow will be another necessary aspect of your mossarium.
 Moss will absorb the majority of its nutrients from the water in the air since it doesn’t have roots.
 Airflow will allow fresh air to circulate new nutrients throughout the plant.
 Be very careful not to drown the moss in water either.
 Moss will not do as well sitting in standing water or humidity higher than 80%.